Professional and Linguistic Assessments Board Exam

 Example topic: Cardiovascular medicine

-A 55-year-old male comes to the emergency department experiencing breathlessness and a blue tint to his lips and finger ends.
-He has a medical history of chronic obstructive pulmonary disease (COPD) and is a long-term smoker.
-Upon examination, his heart rate is 110 beats per minute indicating tachycardia, and his respiratory rate is 24 breaths per minute.
-His oxygen saturation on ambient air is measured at 88%.
-A chest X-ray reveals lung hyperinflation.
-What is the most likely reason for his cyanosis?
+A 55-year-old man arrives at the emergency department complaining of difficulty breathing and a blue colouring of the lips and fingertips.
+He has a known history of chronic obstructive pulmonary disease (COPD) and smokes regularly.
+On physical examination, he is found to be tachycardic with a heart rate of 110 beats per minute and is breathing at 24 breaths per minute.
+His oxygen saturation levels are at 88% on room air.
+A chest radiograph shows hyperinflated lungs.
+What is the most probable cause of his cyanosis?

 InvestigationResult